miasydney/Term3Assignment1/README.md

 If we check to see what is stored in the variable longerCities that was created using the filter method on the cities array, the program will return ``[ 'Melbourne', 'Gold Coast', 'Los Angeles' ]``.
 Essentially without affecting the original cities array, we now have an array which has removed the element ``Sydney`` as the word cntains only six characters, and only returned to us in the new array the condition we specified in our filter method (``city.length > 6``).
 As the method iterates over the array, it checks to see if each element matches the condition and if it does not it will be filtered out.

 **Joining two arrays together**

 The .concat() method is useful for joining together two arrays.
 For example if we would like to join another array with our ``cities`` array from above, we can call the .concat() method on our cities array, using an additional array that we would like to join to the array as an argument.
 This will result in

 This method can be extremely useful for combining different pieces of data that are stored in different arrays for use as one array, which would make it easier to then perform additional operations to, for example any of those listed above.

 **Converting an array into an Object**

-8.14 of youtube vid.
-It is also possible to convert our array to a different data type such as an Object, using a method like .fromEntries().
-As a practical example, let's say we have a
+It is also possible to convert our array to a different data type such as an Object, using a method like ``.fromEntries().`` As a practical example, let's say we have an object called ``car`` which contains a nested array containing key-value pairs inside of it:

 ```JavaScript
 const car = [